micmejia/bible-dump/NKJV/Job/Job 7.md

 Then You scare me with dreams And terrify me with visions,

 ###### 15
-So that my soul chooses strangling _And_ death rather than [^b]my body.
+So that my soul chooses strangling _And_ death rather than my body.

 ###### 16
 I loathe _my life;_ I would not live forever.
-Let me alone, For my days _are but_ [^c]a breath.
+Let me alone, For my days _are but_ a breath.

 ###### 17
 "What _is_ man, that You should exalt him, _That_ You should set Your heart on him,

 ###### 18
-That You should [^d]visit him every morning, _And_ test him every moment?
+That You should visit him every morning, _And_ test him every moment?

 ###### 19
 How long?
 Will You not look away from me, And let me alone till I swallow my saliva?

 ###### 20
 Have I sinned?
 What have I done to You, O watcher of men?
-Why have You set me as Your target, So that I am a burden [^e]to myself?
+Why have You set me as Your target, So that I am a burden to myself?

 ###### 21
 Why then do You not pardon my transgression, And take away my iniquity?
 For now I will lie down in the dust, And You will seek me diligently, But I _will_ no longer _be._"